fbpx

 How do you get chlamydia?

-The bacteria responsible for causing Chlamydia are usually passed from the infected person to others through unprotected sex – vaginal, anal, as well as oral.
+• Unprotected sex — The bacteria responsible for causing chlamydia are usually passed from the infected person to others through unprotected vaginal, oral or anal sex.

-Chlamydia can also occur when a person comes in contact with infected vaginal fluid or semen or get these bodily fluids in the eyes.
+• Contact with infected fluids Chlamydia can also occur when a person comes in contact with infected vaginal fluid or semen or gets these bodily fluids in the eyes.
+That means chlamydia can be spread without sexual contact occurring.

 Have open and honest discussions with your partne